 Current Research Directions and Vision

-In our upcoming research, we will be exploring the acoustic detection and classification of wheeze sounds along with respiratory flow dynamics to profile the acoustic breath signatures of early, mid and late stages chronic respiratory disease.
+We are exploring the acoustic detection and classification of flow dynamics and lung auditory artifacts to profile the acoustic breath signatures of early, mid and late stages of those chronic respiratory diseases.

 Chronic Obstructive Pulmonary Disease (COPD)